 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Conway's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Conway's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.